mobizt/Firebase-ESP8266/README.md

 ## Known bugs

-From [known bugs](https://github.com/mobizt/Firebase-ESP8266/issues/74) for BearSSL stack in ESP8266 Arduino Core SDK version 2.6.1.
+From known bugs of BearSSL library in ESP8266 Arduino Core SDK version 2.6.1.

 If you're using this SDK version, please update the ESP8266 Arduino Core SDK to version 2.6.2 or newer.